You Only Need 2 Charts

 Well, because I've found that sometimes the best way to make a point when deep-dive analysis fails is to keep it as simple as possible for readers, what I want to do here is show you two simple charts and close with a short excerpt from a new Citi note.

-I won't comment further because frankly, when you see these charts and read the color from Citi, no further comment should be necessary.
+I won't comment further, because frankly, when you see these charts and read the color from Citi, no further comment should be necessary.

-- Chart 1: the 3-month change in global central bank liquidity against the 3-month percent change in the S&P.
+- Chart 1: The 3-month change in global central bank liquidity against the 3-month percent change in the S&P.

-- Chart 2: 3-month change in global central bank liquidity against the 3-month percent change in investment grade credit spreads.
+- Chart 2: The 3-month change in global central bank liquidity against the 3-month percent change in investment-grade credit spreads.

 From Citi: